-- Fishing in the St. Lawrence River from Clayton, NY approximately 30 miles northwest of Fort Drum.
+- Fishing in the St. Lawrence River around Clayton, NY approximately 30 miles northwest of Fort Drum.

 Fishing With Youth

-There are several opportunities for special hunting opportunities for youth anglers in New York State.
+There are several opportunities for youth anglers in New York State.
 See the Youth Outdoor Opportunities page for more information.